 The aim of our work in Ipswich is to raise awareness about the threats hedgehogs face and promote easy actions that everyone can take in their own gardens, streets and neighbourhoods.
 We are creating a network of hedgehog friendly streets and green spaces across the town and better understanding the distribution and ecology of this declining species.

 Hedgehog champions play a crucial role in building our hedgehog network and are using a range of approaches to link up whole streets of gardens with Hedgehog Highways.
-From writing letters to neighbours, giving talks, running stalls and conducting hedgehog surveys, there are all sorts of ways champions can get involved.
-For more information about becoming a hedgehog champion, click here.
+From writing letters to neighbours, giving talks, organising drilling days, running stalls and conducting hedgehog surveys, there are all sorts of ways champions can get involved.
+Champions will receive a pack full of tips, ideas and resources to help spread the word.
+Find out more about becoming a hedgehog champion:

 By holding talks & community events we are promoting action across town.
 We run evening talks, family activity days, night safaris, training workshops and community hedgehog surveys.
 Check out our What’s On and follow Suffolk Wildlife Trust in Ipswich facebook page to find out more, or get in touch if you would like our Hedgehog Officer to talk to your community group or business.
 By holding assemblies and activity sessions across Ipswich we also hope to enthuse the next generation to help hedgehogs.
 We have developed a Hog Spotter Activity Jotter for children and families here.